AhmetZamanis/LoanRequestClassification/Report.md

     There are even some quirks at the start, where precision steeply declines, only to considerably improve again for a while.
--   In contrast, the perfect classifier is simply a straight line at precision 1, while a very skilled classifier would start very close to precision 1, and decline non-linearly as recall increases.
+-   In contrast, the perfect classifier is simply a straight line at precision 1.
+A very skilled classifier would start very close to precision 1, and decline non-linearly as the threshold probability and recall increase, and a few negative observations begin to be misclassified.
 -   Overall, this tells us the classifiers aren’t able to skillfully tell apart the positive cases from the negatives.
 -   Seeing improvements in precision as the threshold probability is lowered is peculiar.
-Precision is the fraction of true positives among cases classified as positive, so this suggests the cases with the highest predicted probabilities of being positive, are in fact mostly negatives.
-In other words, some of the classifiers such as kNN are unable to find even the most likely cases of bad clients, and confuse them with good clients.
+    -   Precision is the fraction of true positives among cases classified as positive, and normally we’d expect more negative cases to be misclassified as the threshold probability is lowered, decreasing precision.
+    -   In our case, this suggests the cases with the highest predicted probabilities of being positive, are in fact mostly negatives, so precision can improve at lower threshold probabilities.
+In other words, some of the classifiers such as kNN are unable to identify even the most likely cases of bad clients, and confuse them with good clients.

 ## Conclusions

-This report illustrated how to approach a classification problem with severe class imbalance, the importance of using the correct performance metrics, and evaluating their values in detail.
+This report illustrated how to approach a classification problem with severe class imbalance, the importance of using the correct performance metrics, and evaluating the results in detail.
+Examining the individual probability predictions for the testing observations could yield even more insight into how the models behave with our data.

 We discussed and applied some of the most prominent classification algorithms, and illustrated how to tune their hyperparameters.
 The models performed poorly overall, but this helped us better observe differences and nuances of several performance metrics.
 I believe the poor performance is mainly due to the feature set not being predictive enough of the outcome, as even an advanced algorithm like XGBoost